Friday, August 9, 2024

 • 12/16, William Apess (in WNE) Eulogy on King Philip (selection) p.
 346

-• 12/16, Phillis Wheatley Poetry: On being brought from Africa to America, On the Death of a young And Lady of Five Years of Age, Letter to John Thornton (will email)
+• 12/16, Phillis Wheatley Poetry: On being brought from Africa to America, On the Death of a young And Lady of Five Years of Age, Letter to John Thornton (finish Ben Franklin Autobiography and Writer's tea)

 Revolution and First Fruits

-• Jean Lee Latham here Carry on, Mr. Bowditch
+• January 13 and January 27: Jean Lee Latham Carry on, Mr. Bowditch

-• Ralph Waldo Emerson (in WNE) from Nature + poems: Earth-Song and Fable (from Boston History book) or selections from his Essays (still looking into this)
+• March 17: Ralph Waldo Emerson (in WNE) from Nature + poems: Earth-Song and Fable (from Boston History book) or selections from his Essays

 September 9, 16, 23, 30